 For more than 25 years, Water.org has been at the forefront of developing and delivering solutions to the global water crisis.
-Founded by Gary White and Matt Damon, we pioneer market-driven financial solutions to ensure all people have access to safe water and sanitation – giving women hope, children health and communities a future.
-We have positively transformed the lives of more than seven million people around the world, and together, we can change more lives.
+Founded by Gary White and Matt Damon, we pioneer market-driven financial solutions to ensure all people have access to safe water and sanitation – giving women hope, children health and families a future.
+We have positively transformed the lives of more than 21 million people around the world, and together, we can change more lives.

-Smart philanthropy: Financing Sustainable Development Goal 6 to ensure water and sanitation for all by 2030
+Financing Sustainable Development Goal 6 to ensure water and sanitation for all by 2030

 Closing the financing gap for water and sanitation - Water.org and WaterEquity's current efforts to increase access to safe water and sanitation